 Protein is an important part of a balanced diet, providing the building blocks for body tissues.
 Protein powder, such as whey powder, can be added to your diet to supplement protein you consume from the foods you eat.
 According to a study published in 2013 by "ISRN Nutrition," eating too much protein can have long-term health effects, including the development of kidney stones and liver damage.
 If you already have liver or kidney damage, adding whey protein may cause more stress to these organs.
 Always consult your physician prior to supplementing with protein.

-According to the National Institute of Diabetes Digestive and Kidney Diseases, or NIDDK, kidney stones occur when components of urine -- calcium, oxalate, uric acid and phosphorus -- rise and get out of balance.
+According to the National Institute of Diabetes Digestive and Kidney Diseases, or NIDDK, kidney stones occur when components of urine — calcium, oxalate, uric acid and phosphorus — rise and get out of balance.
 When the levels of these components become too concentrated, they can harden and form tiny stones or mineral deposits.
 These stones can block the flow of liquids and cause damage or infection.
 When you consume too much protein, your kidneys can get overworked and become less effective at flushing and diluting byproducts from the breakdown of protein, which can lead to whey protein kidney stones.

 If you are already susceptible to developing kidney stones, adding extra protein in the form of whey may increase your risk of kidney stones.
 According to the NIDDK, risks of developing kidney stones include having a family history of kidney stones, repeated urinary tract infections, not drinking enough fluids and obesity.
 If you already have them, natural remedies for kidney stones include avoiding extra protein or other foods that cause kidney stones.

 - National Institute of Diabetes and Digestive and Kidney Diseases: What I Need to Know About Kidney Stones